List of 7th Heaven characters: Matt Camden

-Matthew "Matt" Camden (played by Barry Watson) is Annie and Eric's firstborn.
+Matthew "Matt" Camden (played by Barry Watson) is Eric and Annie's firstborn.
 In the beginning of the series, Matt is a junior in high school and he was born in 1980.
 In the first season, he started out 16 years old.
-Matt sacrifices his school time to help others, if they wished to remain anonymous, he would respect that and not even tell his father.
+Matt sacrifices his school time to help others; if they wished to remain anonymous, he would respect that and not even tell his father.
 During high school, he bounces from job to job, including tutor and Dairy Shack delivery driver.
 He is not always a star student, but he manages to graduate at the top of his class and get accepted for a White House internship in Washington, D.C., with First Lady Hillary Clinton.
 He returns to Glenoak for college, rooming with friend and fellow "P.K."
 John Hamilton.
 Matt's new uncle, Dr. Hank Hastings (who had actually delivered him), helps him get a job in the hospital cafeteria; during his time there, he decides to become a doctor.
 His uncle Hank is the main inspiration why he wanted to become a doctor.
 He ends up working at the local free clinic with Hank, beginning by helping save the life of a woman who could not get anyone but Matt to take her symptoms of an ectopic pregnancy seriously.

 He meets Sarah Glass (played by Sarah Danielle Madison), a fellow medical student, just when he really wished to meet the one who would be the love of his life.
 Their first date ends with them getting married.
 Because Sarah is the daughter of a rabbi (played by Richard Lewis) who wants his daughter to marry a Jewish man, they initially keep their marriage a secret.
 They eventually have a large family wedding presided over jointly by their proud fathers, who almost called off the wedding feuding over Matt, who plans to convert to Judaism.
 Matt and Sarah move to New York to attend medical school, and while there have been problems, they have remained happy together.
 Near the series' end, they graduate from medical school and announce that they are expecting twin boys, who are born the following summer in 2006.
 It is also shown throughout the series that he knows American Sign Language, a result of his relationship with Heather, making him bilingual.